eclectic-kitty/notes/Week 2 - In Class - History, Kurzweil.md

 information must not be confused with meaning information = logarithm of the number of choices
 Does the internet or the word yes contain more information?
-Trick question, choice containse the information how do we store, then access a bunch of information, what it is does not matter
+Trick question, choice contains the information how do we store, then access a bunch of information, what it is does not matter

 language is statistical: leads to modern AI, simple statistical connections so numerous that it has/displays meaning